 A: Our projects are competitively bid.
-The pipe for Mariner East 1 was produced at U.S. Steel in McKeesport, PA. and coated at the Durabond facility in Duquesne, PA.
-Mariner East 2 has not yet been bid.
+The pipe for Mariner East 1 was produced at U.S. Steel in McKeesport, Pa., and coated at the Durabond facility in Duquesne, Pa.
+Mariner East 2 is expected to use all USA steel pipes.

-Q: How many jobs will the Mariner East projects create?
+Q: What construction methods will you use for the Mariner East projects?